scikit-image/skimage-tutorials/scipy-2014/1_image_filters.md

 ### Gaussian filter

 The classic image filter is the Gaussian filter.
-In contrast to the mean filter, we don't weight all values in the neighborhood equally.
+This is similar to the mean filter, in that it tends to smooth images.
+The Gaussian filter, however, doesn't weight all values in the neighborhood equally.
 Instead, pixels closer to the center are weighted more than those farther away.

     from skimage import filter